 - Large frame low-voltage motors: 500 HP (375 kW) or greater

 - Medium-voltage motors

-The AEGIS PRO Series Rings provides the high current carrying capacity needed for larger and medium-voltage motors.
+AEGIS PRO Series Rings provide the high current carrying capacity needed for larger and medium-voltage motors.
 By preventing extremely costly process downtime, AEGIS Rings generate an impressive return on investment.

-For smaller HP motors, use AEGIS SGR Rings (2 rows of fibers) sized for low voltage motors to discharge capacitively-induced shaft voltage installed on the DE.
-Note that insulated bearings on the ODE are still needed on motors over 100 HP because of the HFCC in all VFD driven motors over 100 HP.
+For smaller HP motors, use AEGIS SGR Rings (with 2 rows of fiber) to discharge capacitively-induced shaft voltage.
+Note that insulated bearings at the opposite end from the AEGIS ring are still needed on motors over 100 HP, because of the risk of high-frequency circulating current in all VFD-driven motors over 100 HP.

-Motors up to 100 HP do not have HFCC and therefore only one AEGIS SGR Ring is needed.
+Motors up to 100 HP are not at risk of HF circulating current; therefore, only an AEGIS SGR is needed.

-For a case study on the installation of AEGIS PRO Series Rings at a paper plant, click here.
+For a case study on installing AEGIS PRO Series Rings at a paper plant, click here.